 Gateway Initiative Services:

-Book Loan Program
+Book and Chromebook Loan Program

 Second-year Transitional Experience Program (STEP) was developed to help first generation and low income first- year students transition into their second year at UC Irvine.
 STEP aims to help students with their academic and personal needs.